iArtorias/elden_pause/README.md

 1. Download the [latest release](https://github.com/iArtorias/elden_pause/releases/latest)
 2. Copy the `dinput8.dll` and `elden_pause.ini` to your Elden Ring game folder
+   * If you're using [Elden Ring Mod Loader](https://www.nexusmods.com/eldenring/mods/117) by [techiew](https://github.com/techiew/EldenRingModLoader), copy `dinput8.dll` and `elden_pause.ini` to the `mods` directory and rename the library to something like `elden_pause.dll`
-3. Launch the game with EAC disabled
+4. Launch the game with EAC disabled
    * To do this, create the file `steam_appid.txt` with the text `1245620` in your game folder and run `eldenring.exe` directly
-4. Press `P` button to pause the game.
+5. Press `P` button to pause the game.
 Press the same button again to resume the game.
-5. If you're using controller, press `Start` button
+6. If you're using controller, press `Start` button

 ## Remapping the keys